druids/django-pymess/docs/installation.rst

   Path for storing e-mail attachments and contents (bodies).
   If changed after initial migration, existing files must be moved manually via data migration.

+.. attribute:: PYMESS_EMAIL_RETRY_SENDING

+   Setting defines if sending should be retried if fails.
+Works only together with batch sending.
+Default value is ``True``.

 DIALER
 ^^^^^^